DanielTakeshi/rl_algorithms/pg/README.md

 For hyperparameters, look at the `main.py` script.
 I may decide to write them more formally later.
 But at this point, I'd really like to move on to writing something more advanced such as Trust Region Policy Optimization.
+Also, I should modify `main.py` to get the parallelism working.